cribe123/cribe123/README.md

-- 👋 Hi, I’m @cribe123
+- 👋 Hi, I’m Cribe123
-- 👀 I’m interested in WEB
+- 👀 I’m interested in WEB and AI
-- ⚡ I’m currently learning JS
+- ⚡ I’m currently learning TensorFlow and Keras
 - 🐡 Fun fact: I like pufferfish!